iphelix/dnschef/index.md

 ```
 Each of those zones will contain (in their zone file) an IP Trigger policy.
 This policy will match the sinkhole IP address belonging to its associated provider.
 For example, **/var/named/db.rpz.nortonconnectsafe** contains:
 ```
-$TTL 800 @ IN SOA nortonconnectsafe.local. nortonconnectsafe.local.
+$TTL 800 @ IN SOA nortonconnectsafe.sinkhole. nortonconnectsafe.sinkhole.
 (201702121 3600 600 86400 600)
 @ IN NS   LOCALHOST.

 ; IP Trigger Local-Data Action
 ; any answer containing IP range
-32.6.0.0.127.rpz-ip CNAME nortonconnectsafedrop.local.
+32.6.0.0.127.rpz-ip CNAME nortonconnectsafedrop.sinkhole.
 ```
-So everytime BIND receives an answer from this IP (**127.0.0.6** in this case), it will transfer it to our **walled garden** ***nortonconnectsafedrop.local*** which is resolving to this server.
+So everytime BIND receives an answer from this IP (**127.0.0.6** in this case), it will transfer it to our **walled garden** ***nortonconnectsafedrop.sinkhole*** which is resolving to this server.

 This way, a user browsing to a blocked domain will:
 - Generate a log entry in BIND RPZ log file telling which provider has denied the query